tmobile/magentaA11y/_checklist-native/carousel.md

 ## Developer notes

-- A list of related content items, presented in panels as a horizontal slideshow
+- A list of related content items as a horizontal slideshow
-- There are a variety of implementation alternatives for a carousel
+- There are a variety of implementation alternatives for a carousel.
+At least one of the options above for navigating through the elements/slides must be available
-- Slides cannot automatically change unless there is a pause/stop button
+- Slides cannot automatically rotate through carousel unless there is a pause/stop button
-- If there is a visible indication of what slide the user is on with the dots or tabs, each slide should announce the index of the slide (“1 of 3") and dots are not in the swipe order
+- If there is a visible indication of what slide the user is on with pagination dots or tabs, each slide should announce the index of the slide (“1 of 3") and dots do not get focused or announced in the swipe order
-- "In list" or "Showing slides x of x" are common announcements to give screen readers layout context
+- "In list" or "Showing slides x of y" are common announcements to give screen readers layout context
-- Alternate implementation to swiping through carousel: Change the slides with interactive page control and dynamically announce all the content in the slide along with page index.
-If the slides are interactive, gestures must be unique to changing slides and activating slides
+- Alternate implementation to swiping through carousel: Change the slides with interactive page control dots and dynamically announce all the content in the slide along with page index.
+- The implementation choice would depend on the number of carousel slides/elements.
+Swiping right through the slides of a very large number of slides to get to the next element past the carousel would be a terrible user experience.
+A container for the carousel and alternate gestures for navigation inside the container should be considered on large carousels
+- Consider accessibility requirements when chosing a plug-in or widget
+- If swiping with two or three fingers (Android and iOS, respectively) is used to rotate through the carousel, announce "page x of y" upon swiping to next screen.

 ### Name

-- Each item in the carousel has a name that describes the purpose of the control or matches the visible label/all text and image descriptions within item.
+- Each item in the carousel has a name that describes the purpose of the control and matches any visible label/all text and image descriptions within item.

 - **iOS Tips**
   - Set a label in Interface Builder in the Identity Inspector